MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-ad/includes/4-essential-features-azuread.md

     ![Azure AD Marketplace](../media/4-azuread-marketplace.png)

 - **Custom-developed applications**.
-These are applications built by your company that you can register with Azure AD.
+You can register these applications, which are built by your company, with Azure AD.
 You then control and monitor authentication for these applications.

     ![Custom developed applications](../media/4-applications.png)